SciRuby/sciruby.com/source/_posts/2016-10-24-gsoc-2016-port-nmatrix-to-jruby.markdown

-Implementing slicing was the toughest part of NMatrix-JRuby implementation. `NMatrix@s` stores the elements of a matrix as a flat array.
+Implementing slicing was the toughest part of NMatrix-JRuby implementation. `NMatrix@s` stores the elements of a matrix as a one-dimensional array.
 The elements along any dimension are accessed with the help of the stride. `NMatrix#get_stride` calculates the stride with the help of the dimension and shape and returns an Array.